st0bb3n/random-insult/README.md

 # random-insult
-Types out a random insult and send it every one second*.
+A script that sends out a random insult from an external list every one second*.

 *delay can be modified